thelia-modules/Moneris/Readme.md

 ## Usage

 Once activated, click the plugin's Configure button, then enter your Moneris merchant account information.
-Feel free to modify the Moneris/templates/frontOffice/default/card-form.html or moneris-receipt.html to display information as you want.
+If you want to custom the integration, you can see how to do that in the [documentation](http://doc.thelia.net/en/documentation/modules/hooks/hook_create.html#use-smarty-template-in-hooks)

 ## Hook